 by Steve Tattersall, Broadband Technology Writer, last updated 17 May 2023

-The finances of millions of Brits will take a further hit in 2022 with price increases from telecom giants BT & EE (their annual CPI rate of inflation price change, plus an additional 3.9%, effective 31st March 2022) and Sky (effective 1st April 2022).
+The finances of millions of Brits will take a further hit this Spring with price increases from major broadband suppliers like BT, Plusnet & EE (December 2022's CPI rate of inflation plus an additional 3.9%, totalling a 14.4% price increase, effective 31st March 2023) and TalkTalk (14.2% increase, effective 1st April 2023).
 This guide takes a look at mid-contract/annual price rises covering the likes of broadband, phone line rental, call packages and TV, while suggesting 3 ways to potentially beat these price hikes.